 Unfortunately, the CRA does not make the law.
 Even if the law permits such an interpretation, the CRA has not amended its own contrary policy set out in paragraph 7 of Interpretation Bulletin IT-81R or stated an intention to do so.
 Furthermore, in a phone call to the department of the CRA which administers Part XIII tax and non-resident withholding accounts, we were advised that the CRA is not aware of any change of policy.
 Only when directed to this form did the CRA concede that there “may” be a change of policy.
 We have therefore submitted a request for clarification to the CRA’s Rulings Directorate.
 Until this matter is clarified, taxpayers would be unwise to rely upon this form.

 Patrick Westaway is a Partner at Dale & Lessmann LLP, a Toronto-based full service law firm.
-Patrick practises in the area of taxation law with a specialization in international tax structuring.
-To speak with Patrick, please call 416-369-7857 or e-mail him at email@example.com.
+Patrick practises in the area of taxation law with a specific focus on international tax structuring.
+To speak with Patrick, please call 416-369-7857 or e-mail him at firstname.lastname@example.org.